AdditiveScrambler

 // representation of this polynomial is "0001001".
 The length of this

-// string equals to deg(generatorPolynomial) and each 1 bits at the ith
+// string equals the degree of the `generatorPolynomial` and each 1 bit at the ith

-// position indicate that the x^i term has a 1 coefficient.
+// position indicates that the x^i term has a 1 coefficient.
 Similarly,

 //